 Expand Your Mind

-These resources aren’t specific to mental health, but learning new things is a great way to build new connections in your brain and improve your overall mental wellbeing.
+These resources aren’t about mental health, but learning new things is a great way to build new connections in your brain and improve your overall mental wellbeing.